 I call a friend who is on a business road-trip – it gets lonely out there, travelling from town to town, so I’m checking in.
 She’s at a restaurant finishing early dinner, and we chat.

-I ask whether it was one of those slow-motion falls that seem to go on for ages: you realise something’s gone wrong, you try to correct, but you’ve gone past the balance point – now you try to block your fall, but it only makes it worse, and you think: “I’m already so close to the ground – how can I STILL be falling?!”
+I ask whether it was one of those slow-motion falls that seem to go on for ages: you realise something’s gone wrong, you try to correct, but you’ve gone past the balance point – now you try to block your fall, but it only makes everything worse, and you think: “I’m already so close to the ground – how can I STILL be falling?!”

 Landing is a relief.
 But it’s a very temporary relief, because now you have to get up and you feel stupid.
 The only upside is adrenalin, which surges spectacularly for a fall: I’ve managed to finally hit the ground and bounce back on my feet so fast that it seemed like nothing had happened to disturb the space-time continuum at all.